 The 9-1-1 Center

 The new 9-1-1 center located in the EOC is Neshoba County’s third and most advanced PSAP.
-It features a four position Next Generation 9-1-1 System, Computer Assisted Dispatch (CAD) System, IP Radio Console and will operate various monitoring and warning systems.
-In addition to providing operations for Neshoba County this center will also provide 9-1-1 and dispatch operations for our friends and neighbors in Kemper County.
+It features a six position Next Generation 9-1-1 System, Computer Assisted Dispatch (CAD) System, IP Radio Console for operation on MSWIN and will operate various monitoring and warning systems.
+In addition to providing operations for Neshoba County and the City of Philadelphia, this center will also provide 9-1-1 and dispatch operations for our friends and neighbors in Kemper County.